 Soon the children learn on an unconscious level that they can control the color of their parents’ faces, the volume of their voices, their reserves of emotional energy, and the potential longevity of their cardiovascular systems.

 And have you ever noticed how your kids tend to start a ﬁght just as you start talking on the phone or start a quiet conversation with your spouse?
 What better way to control your parents?

 Fortunately, parents can do three things to keep their children from learning these unhealthy patterns:

 - Parents take care of themselves by making sure the conﬂict happens somewhere they can’t see or hear it.
 They say, “Feel free to continue this argument someplace where it doesn’t hassle my eyes or ears.”

 - If the parents are interrupted or inconvenienced by the ﬁghting, they say, “This is so sad.
 How are you going to repay us for interrupting our conversation?
 Raking the yard will do.”

 - If one or both children resist completing the chore, the parent calmly says, “I’ll be happy to do the things I do for you around here when you decide to contribute to this family by doing chores.”
 The parent “goes on strike” until the child complies.
 In the meantime, the child can survive on “boring” and “yucky” food like apples, oranges, cold fried chicken, etc.

-Stay tuned for more ideas and workable strategies from Love and Logic in the second part of this post, found here.
+Stay tuned for more ideas and strategies from Love and Logic in the second part of this post, found here.